neulab/prompt2model/CONTRIBUTING.md

 ## Contribution Guide

-If you want to make a contribution you can:
+There are multiple ways you can contribute to prompt2model:

-1. Browse existing issues and take one to handle
+1. Browse the existing issues and select one to work on.
-2. Create a new issue to discuss a feature that you might want to contribute
+2. Create a new issue to discuss a feature or improvement you would like to contribute.
-3. Send a PR directly
+3. Submit a pull request (PR) directly.

-We'd recommend the first two to increase the chances of your PR being accepted, but if you're confident in your contribution, you can go ahead and send a PR directly.
+We recommend the first two options to increase the chances of your PR being accepted.
+However, if you're confident in your contribution, you can proceed with submitting a PR directly.

 ## Making a Release

-If you are an admin of the repository, you can make a new release of the library.

-We are using the [hatchling](https://github.com/pypa/hatch) build system, which makes it easy to make new library releases.
+If you have admin privileges for the repository, you can create a new release of the prompt2model library.
+We utilize the [hatchling](https://github.com/pypa/hatch) build system, which simplifies the process of making new releases.

+To create a new release, follow these steps:

-In order to do so, just create a new version tag on github (it has to be a valid [semantic version](https://semver.org/)) and the CI will automatically build and publish the new version to PyPI.
+1. Create a new version tag on GitHub, adhering to the [semantic versioning](https://semver.org/) guidelines.
+2. Once the tag is created, the continuous integration (CI) system will automatically build and publish the new version to PyPI.

+By following these steps, you can effectively make new releases of the library and contribute to its ongoing development.